 - putting picnic leftovers back in the fridge or using them for a meal the next day, regardless of how long they have been left out

-To help everyone enjoy their summer picnics without worry, these easy tips can help keep you safe:
+To help everyone enjoy picnics without worry, these easy tips can help keep you safe:

 - rinse fresh fruits (including those with rinds) and vegetables under running tap water before packing them in the cool box